TanStack/query/docs/framework/react/guides/ssr.md

 - Wrap your tree with `<HydrationBoundary state={dehydratedState}>` where `dehydratedState` comes from the framework loader.
 How you get `dehydratedState` also differs between frameworks.
   - This can be done for each route, or at the top of the application to avoid boilerplate, see examples

 > An interesting detail is that there are actually _three_ `queryClient`s involved.
-The framework loaders are a form of "preloading" phase that happens before rendering, and this phase has it's own `queryClient` that does the prefetching.
-The dehydrated result of this phase gets passed to **both** the server rendering process **and** the client rendering process which each has it's own `queryClient`.
+The framework loaders are a form of "preloading" phase that happens before rendering, and this phase has its own `queryClient` that does the prefetching.
+The dehydrated result of this phase gets passed to **both** the server rendering process **and** the client rendering process which each has its own `queryClient`.
 This ensures they both start with the same data so they can return the same markup.

 > Server Components are another form of "preloading" phase, that can also "preload" (pre-render) parts of a React component tree.
 Read more in the [Advanced Server Rendering guide](./guides/advanced-ssr).